zweilosec/Infosec-Notes/linux-1/linux-basics.md

 ### $HISTCONTROL

-The HISTCONTROL environment variable can be used to whether the bash history removes duplicate commands, commands that start with a space, or both.
+The HISTCONTROL environment variable can be used to control whether the bash history removes duplicate commands, commands that start with a space, or both.
 The default behavior is to remove both.

 ```bash
 export HISTCONTROL=ignoredups